walliDprotocol/VerifiEth-Discord-Bot/README.md

 <h4><b>C) Get VerifEth on another Discord Channel </b></h4>

-- 9. Next time you're required to verify your identity with VerifiEth bot on another channel all you need to do reply is <b>`!verify</b> and add your proof of identity;
+- 9. Next time you're required to verify your identity with VerifiEth bot on another channel all you need to do reply is <b>`!verify and add your proof of identity;
 - 10. Discord's Proof of identity can be generated on MyWalliD's interface on the "online IDs" section.